Hirosvk/Capstone/proposal/README.md

 - [ ] **Bonus**
   - [ ] Users can customizable Test
+  - [ ] Users can edit their classes
+  - [ ] Users can edit their study sets

   - [ ] Recent Activities page
+  - [ ] App tracks which Study Sets the user has studied

   - [ ] Add more features to Study Sets
     - [ ] Users set their study sets as private